vmware-samples/euc-samples/UEM-Samples/Utilities and Tools/macOS/macOS Updater Utility/README.md

 4. On the "Details" tab you will do the following:
     1. Leave the "Language" as Bash and "Execution Context" as System
     2. The timeout will need to be set to 30 seconds longer than "promptTimer" which is explained in the [Profile](#profile) section below
-    3. Upload or copy/paste the contents of the `macOSupdater.sh` file:
+    3. Upload or copy/paste the contents of the `macOSupdater.sh` [file](https://github.com/mzaske3/euc-samples/blob/a7b5b62f035701b278fe350dd363653670c7aec7/UEM-Samples/Utilities%20and%20Tools/macOS/macOS%20Updater%20Utility/macOSupdater.sh)
 5. After selecting "Next" you will configure the "Variables" section.
 It is very important that the variables names match exactly as below (screenshot as well for reference).
 6. Then select "Save" and you will be taken back to the Scripts List View.
 Here you will select the bubble the left of your Script and select "Assign"
 7. Selct "New Assignement" and fill in the "Definition" tab as needed.
 Ensure to scope the assignment to only devices intended to upgrade using proper smart group.